Enjoy afternoon tea at the Rubens at the Palace hotel, before visiting the State Apartments at Buckingham Palace.

 Visitors end their tour with a walk along the south side of the Palace garden, which splendid views of the west front of the Palace and the famous lake.

-Make your way to the Rubens at the Palace hotel by 2.20pm and collect your vouchers from the Concierge Desk.
+Make your way to the Evan Evans Office 45 minutes before your scheduled time and collect your vouchers.
 This will include a voucher for your afternoon tea as well as the admission ticket for Buckingham Palace.
-The palace operates a timed entry system and you will be booked for the 4.30pm time slot (4.15pm in September and on Sundays).
+The palace operates a timed entry system and you will be booked for the 1.45pm time slot.
 Please be there 15 minutes before.

 Please note, you will require a printed copy of your ticket.
 Once booked, tickets are not refundable and dates/times can not be changed.